uozuAho/aws-copilot-demo/readme.md

 # todo
 - how to bring down the app?
+    - just delete the cf stacks?
 - how to deploy on push?
     - https://aws.amazon.com/blogs/containers/automatically-deploying-your-container-application-with-aws-copilot/
 - how to monitor costs?
+- how to monitor health?